imabuddha/eidogo-for-wordpress/readme.txt

 = 0.8.4 =
 * Using latest EidoGo from github instead of 1.2 release
+* Fix bug in EidoGo; replace unreliable `instanceof Array` with new, more robust `eidogo.util.isArray`

 = 0.8.3 =
 * sgfUrl is set relative to site root by default